Bridging Disciplines: Advancing Research Data Management for Collaborative Innovation

 There will be 10 travel grants awarded to PhD students.
 Interested parties should send an email to: pr@uefiscdi.ro and have to fulfill the following criteria:

-- last year of study
+- final year of study

 - a quantitative thesis using open data